muazhari/gigih/final-term/gigih-play-backend/readme.md

 ## Notes
 1. Typescript transpile needs time, so wait for a few seconds/minutes after running the App.
 2. You can observe the test coverage in this [link](https://muazhari.github.io/gigih-play-backend/coverage/index.html).
-3. I already implemented the minimum and bonus requirements.
+3. I already implemented the minimum (video, product, & comment) and bonus (profile, realtime comment, & search) requirements.